atique7465/balance-service/README.md

 ### Remote Deployment
 1. run the build task or go to terminal and execute
    ```
+   //configure the termonal with gradle and jdk and execute
+   $ gradle clean build

+   //or
    $ ./gradlew clean build

-   //or configure the termonal with gradle and jdk and execute
-   $ gradle clean build
    ```
 2. after execution and executable jar **_[balance-service-1.0.jar]_** will be generated in _./build/libs_ directory
 3. deploy the jar to remote server and execute bellow command to run the jar